Kilkenny hold off Clare to set up Limerick decider

 The Cats were grateful to keeper Eoin Murphy who made a sensational injury-time diving save to divert a goal-bound Peter Duggan shot on to the crossbar as the 36-times champions secured another meeting with four-in-a-row seeking Limerick in what will be a repeat of last year's decider won narrowly by the Treaty County.

-TJ Reid finished with 12 points for Kilkenny which all came from placed balls, which included a sideline cut, but he was largely contained by Conor Cleary in opening play so his fellow forward Cody was named man of the match after notching 1-5.
+TJ Reid finished with 12 points for Kilkenny which all came from placed balls, which included a sideline cut, but his fellow forward Cody was named man of the match after notching 1-5 from play.

-When Kilkenny led 0-17 to 0-14 in the 45th minute, Clare were angered by referee Conor Lane's decision not to play the advantage as he blew up for a free in centrefield a split second before Ian Galvin hammered the sliotar into the Kilkenny net.

-The Bannermen managed to regroup from that to fire the next five points but then came probably the key moment of the match in the 55th minute as Clare defender Rory Hayes was dispossessed following a short Eibhear Quilligan puckout, which allowed TJ Reid to set up Cody to net.

 More to follow.